 CCT 2022: Disruption for a Better World

 Some disruptions can be successful – they effectively interrupt, impede, or reorient the status quo in cultural and market systems.
-In summer 2021 in Germany, individuals and institutions shifted rapidly to normalize and make widely accessible rapid COVID-19 testing.
+In summer 2021, individuals and institutions in some countries shifted rapidly to normalize and make widely accessible rapid COVID-19 testing.
 Other disruptions can fail to achieve their intentions; Theranos’ innovative technology launch and subsequent implosion spurred enormous disruption in the Silicon Valley.
 Further, disruptions can be aimed at and result in change that creates the conditions of a better world: the shift to remote work during COVID-19 made conditions and feasibility of remote work more equitable for people with disabilities.
 And, in summer 2021 after years of pressure from stakeholders, Harvard University effectively divested from fossil fuels.

 CCT researchers are well equipped to study such disruption – to establish phenomenological, conceptual, theoretical, and practical links between disruption and the condition of a better world.
 Our collective expertise can illuminate the cultural and market actors, processes, conditions, politics, dynamics, and phenomena implicated in or affected by disruptions, and identify possibilities and paths forward to mitigate disruption’s negative effects and harness their positive effects.